Frequently Asked Questions

 If a food product has been handled properly, it should still be safe and wholesome after its product date label has passed, unless spoilage characteristics are evident.
 These characteristics include off odor, off flavor, or off texture.
 Food with these characteristics should be discarded.

 There is no cost to the food donor or the agency receiving the food.
-We can provide this service to the community thanks to our funders.
+We’re able to provide free service to the community thanks to our generous funders and financial supporters.

 We do not have a warehouse and do not store any foods long-term.
-However, we can occasionally accept small, nonperishable food donations at the office, which we’ll send out with our trucks.
-Regular office hours are Monday through Friday, 8am-5pm.
-Please call in advance: 808-537-6945.
+However, we can occasionally accept small, non-perishable food donations at the office, which our trucks will deliver to our recipient agencies the next day.

-Donors and recipient agencies are protected under the Bill Emerson Good Samaritan Food Donation Act of 1996, and the Hawaiʻi Good Samaritan Donation of Food Act.
-See more on our Donate Excess Food page.
+Donors and recipient agencies are protected under the federal Bill Emerson Good Samaritan Food Donation Act of 1996, and the Hawaiʻi Good Samaritan Donation of Food Act.
+See more on the Donate Excess Food page.